A method for generating realistic correlation matrices: Distribution of error terms

-It is known that ${\bf v}$ will be uniformly distributed on the $M$-dimensional unit sphere \citep{Muller59}.
-Additionally, for vectors distributed uniformly on the unit sphere, the distribution of their dot-product is well characterized \citep{Cho09},
+It is known that $\mathbf{v}$ will be uniformly distributed on the $M$-dimensional unit sphere [\citet{Muller59}].
+Additionally, for vectors distributed uniformly on the unit sphere, the distribution of their dot product is well characterized [\citet{Cho09}]:

-is the probability density function for the dot product of {\bf v} and {\bf w}.
-Note that if $M=2$, the distribution of $Z$ is of the form $1/ \pi \sqrt{1-z^2}$ which gives a U-shaped distribution favoring values of $Z$ closer to $-1$ and 1.
+is the probability density function for the dot product of $\mathbf{v}$ and $\mathbf{w}$.
+Note that if $M=2$, the distribution of $Z$ is of the form $1/ \pi\sqrt{1-z^2}$ which gives a U-shaped distribution favoring values of $Z$ closer to $-1$ and 1.
 If $M=3$, the distribution is uniform across $-1$ to 1.
 For $M > 3$, the distribution function is mound shaped and converges to a Gaussian distribution for large $M$ (see below).

-\item {\sc Random independent and identically distributed vectors:} Consider two vectors generated independently from identical distributions in $\R^M$ with mean zero,
+\item[2.] \textit{Random independent and identically distributed vectors}: Consider two vectors generated independently from identical distributions in $\R ^M$ with mean zero,

-The asymptotic distribution of $Z$ is a straightforward application of the Central Limit Theorem and Slutsky's theorem.
+The asymptotic distribution of $Z$ is a straightforward application of the Central Limit theorem and Slutsky's theorem.